Tianyi79/Windows_to_WSL-path-converter-tool/README.md

 # Browser Compatibility

-Works in all modern browsers:
+- Works in all modern browsers:
-• Chrome/Edge (recommended)
+- • Chrome/Edge (recommended)
-• Firefox
+- • Firefox
-• Safari
+- • Safari
-• Opera
+- • Opera

 # Requires support for:
-• File API
+- • File API
-• Clipboard API (for copy functionality)
+- • Clipboard API (for copy functionality)
-• webkitdirectory attribute (for folder picking)
+- • webkitdirectory attribute (for folder picking)

-# Example Workflow

-Scenario: Processing VTT subtitle files in WSL
-Your subtitle files are stored in C:\Users\reotiany\Desktop\subtitles\
-You need to run a Python script in WSL to process them Enter base path: C:\Users\reotiany\Desktop\subtitles Click "Pick Folder…" and select the subtitles folder Copy the converted WSL paths
-Paste into your WSL terminal:

 # Tips
 • Bookmark it - Save the HTML file to your desktop or bookmark it for quick access
 • Use base path - Always fill in the base Windows path for accurate full path conversion